Q: Where do these mummies come from?

 -An Egyptian priest named Nes-Hor whom we have determined had arthritis and a broken left hip

--Egyptian animal mummies including a falcon, a fish, a dog and a baby crocodile, many of which were deliberately preserved to accompany royals for eternity
+-Egyptian animal mummies including a cat, falcon, snow rabbit, lizard, weasel and fish, some of which deliberately preserved to accompany royals in the afterlife.

 -MUMAB, the first replication of Egyptian mummification done on a body in 2,800 years

 A mummy is the dead body of an animal or a human that has been preserved after death so that it does not decompose.
 To be considered a mummy and not just a skeleton, the body must keep some of its soft tissue, such as hair, skin or muscles.

 Q: What is mummification and how do mummies happen?

 Mummification takes place when the process of decay is blocked, generally from a lack of moisture or oxygen.
 This can happen as an intentional process, which sometimes is referred to as intentional or artificial mummification, or as a natural process, which sometimes is referred to as natural or accidental mummification.